 After this interview with Paul, I've decided to put one of our Instagram accounts to the test with their service since we are always experimenting to find the best Instagram marketing strategies for our clients.
 Both @handshakin and @handshakinshow have around 10k followers, and have been pretty consistent in their growth for several months.
 November 2016, I'm going to purchase followers, and will give an update here in February 2017 on any results or problems I ran into.

-Contact me if you'd like to hear about my experience with Vibbi.
+Contact me if you'd like to hear about my relationship with Vibbi.
+They contacted me from Fiverr, a marketplace where you can order services.
+Check ours out here.